liroboy/liroboy-LBY/README.md

 ![LiroBoy](https://github.com/liroboy/liroboy-LBY/blob/liroboy/001.jpg)

-LiroBoy is an innovative cryptocurrency that uses QR Code-based mining technology.
+little boy is an innovative cryptocurrency that uses QR Code-based mining technology.
 The project aims to simplify the mining and transaction process, allowing ordinary users to participate in the cryptocurrency world in an accessible and fun way.

 ## Features